How Much Money Do You Need To Start A Business?

 - Email marketing software

-In addition to software, don’t forget to factor in the cost of the associated hardware you’ll need to run the software into your equipment costs.
 For example, most businesses will need point of sale equipment, a laptop or iPad, a wireless router, etc. For very small businesses requiring only a basic app to take payments, it’s possible that the only hardware you might need is your smartphone.

 Professional Services

-This category can include legal fees, consultancy fees, accountant fees, and fees for any other professional services you use to help launch your business.
+This category can include legal fees, consultancy fees, CPA or accountant fees, and fees for any other professional services you use to help launch your business.
 While some businesses require minimal professional services, most businesses should at least consult a lawyer and/or professional accountant during the startup phase.

 Other Costs